 Pearl River Community College is committed to providing the resources necessary for students and others served by the College to have successful educational experiences.

-Students participating in an annual campus climate survey will indicate that they are satisfied with the assistance given to them by support staff.
+At least 70% students participating in an annual campus climate survey will indicate that they are satisfied with the assistance given to them by support staff.